Jo Jung-suk: Philanthropy

+In 2019, newlyweds Jo and Gummy donated 30 million won to the Korea National Disaster Relief Association to aid in the recovery from the Goseong forest fire.

 Personal life

 Jo has been in a relationship with singer Gummy since 2013.
-In June 2018, it was announced that Jo would marry Gummy in fall.
-On October 8, 2018, news broke that the couple got married privately.
-On January 6, 2020, Gummy's agency confirmed that she was 7 weeks pregnant with the couple's first child.
-On August 6, 2020, Jo and wife Gummy welcomed their first daughter.
+In June 2018, it was announced that Jo would marry Gummy that fall.
+News broke on October 8, 2018, that the couple had married privately.
+On January 6, 2020, Gummy's agency confirmed that she was seven weeks pregnant with the couple's first child.
+On August 6, 2020, Jo and Gummy welcomed their first daughter.
+In July 2025, it was reported that Gummy is pregnant with the couple's second child, currently in her fourth or fifth month of pregnancy.